Moaz7assan/yt4u/README.md

 - Captions are available

+- Playlist auto detector

+- Download Playlists

+- Download albums as audio with its metadata

 - uses vp9 codec stream

 - merge the video with the highest audio stream available to get the best result